jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 The data included in claimsdb comes from 500 randomly selected 2008 Medicare beneficiaries from Sample 2 of the DE-SynPUF, and it includes all the associated claims for these members for 2008-2009.
 CMS provides [resources](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DESample02), including a codebook, FAQs, and other documents with more information about this data.

-This post covers the following topics:
+To introduce claimsdb, this post covers the following topics:
 - Installation of the claimsdb package
 - How to setup a remote database with the included data
 - Examples of how to use claimsdb for analysis